šŸ“·Credit: Amanda Luz Henning Santiago

 My stories have been syndicated by Wired, Mother Jones, Slate, Grist, and Canada’s National Observer, and I have been a regular guest on the BBC World Service, NPR, and a variety of podcasts.
 Before joining HuffPost as a business editor in 2014, I worked for the International Business Times, The Wrap, and The Boston Globe.
-I started in journalism at 15 years old, writing for The Long-Islander, a weekly newspaper Walt Whitman founded nearly 200 years ago.
+I began in journalism at 15 years old, writing for The Long-Islander, a weekly newspaper Walt Whitman founded nearly 200 years ago.

 During the early months of the pandemic, I wrote a children’s nonfiction book about aquatic ecosystems and the threats they face.
 It’s called Earth’s Aquarium, and it’s available here and in at least four languages.